UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 # Pipes / Filters

 ---
-We use pipelines to read data from standard output and send to standard input using the pipe operator `|` .
+Pipelines read data from standard output and send it to standard input using the pipe operator `|` .
 This means the standard output of one command can be piped into the standard input of another.

 Several commands put together in a pipeline are often referred to as filters.
 Filters take an input, change it and then output it.